Using Local Terminals in Prompt 3 for macOS

 Download the latest version of the local terminal component.

-After the download finishes, double click the package and follow the steps to complete the installation process.
+2. Double-click the Install Prompt Local Terminal.pkg package and follow the steps to complete the installation process.

-✨ And just like that, you’re all ready to open a local terminal! ✨
+3. ✨ And just like that, you’re all set to open a local terminal! ✨

-5. When the alert below is shown, click “Open”
+5. When the alert on the right is shown, click “Open”.

 Verification alert shown when opening uninstaller script.